Find out about how firms should handle complaints during coronavirus.

 - sending timely holding responses to those complainants in 2. where their complaints cannot be resolved promptly.

-Our definition of a vulnerable consumer in our Approach to Consumers is someone whose circumstances make them especially vulnerable to harm if a firm has not acted with appropriate levels of care, such as resolving their complaint promptly and fairly.
+Our definition of a vulnerable consumer in our Approach to Consumers and our draft Guidance for firms on the fair treatment of vulnerable customers is someone whose personal circumstances make them especially susceptible to harm if a firm has not acted with appropriate levels of care, such as resolving their complaint promptly and fairly.

-Circumstances that can cause a consumer to become vulnerable include poor health, low financial or emotional resilience, life events such as bereavement or divorce, and low capability, including poor digital (eg ability to communicate and transact online), language and cognitive skills, as well as low financial capability.
+We have identified 4 key drivers which may increase the risk of vulnerability.
+These are health, such as poor mental or physical health, low financial or emotional resilience, life events such as bereavement or divorce, and low capability, including poor digital (eg ability to communicate and transact online), language and cognitive skills, as well as low financial capability.

 Firms should be aware that coronavirus and the associated public health measures are likely to exacerbate the personal circumstances that can cause vulnerability.
 They may also cause many consumers who would not normally think of themselves as vulnerable to suddenly face personal circumstances that can cause vulnerability.
 Coronavirus could exacerbate, or suddenly cause, vulnerability in many ways.
 These may include: loss of income from losing employment or being furloughed, the impact of isolation on mental and physical health, and people’s ability to work and care for others.
 And, particularly in the case of some key workers, the impact of extremely demanding working conditions and greater exposure to the virus itself.